If you’re helping care for a family member or friend who has mild cognitive impairment or dementia, this workbook is for you.

 Along with coauthors Dr. Gary Chapman and Deborah Barr, in 2016 Ed wrote Keeping Love Alive as Memories Fade: The 5 Love Languages and the Alzheimer’s Journey, which describes his moving personal story of caring for Rebecca coupled with an innovative use of the five love languages in dementia counseling.
 His newest books, The Dementia Care Partner’s Workbook and A Leader’s Manual for Dementia Care-Partner Support Groups, were released in June 2019.

-Non-financial: Edward Shaw has no relevant non-financial relationships to disclose.
+Non-financial: Edward Shaw has no relevant non-financial relationships.

 Your satisfaction is our goal and our guarantee.
 Concerns should be addressed to: PO Box 1000, Eau Claire, WI 54702-1000 or call 1-800-844-8260.